 One of my good friends likes to say his hair is not going gray… it’s just running out of paint. 🙂

-As we age, our hair actually runs out of the pigment melanin, the same cell that gives skin its color.
-Each hair follicle has a finite amount of melanin cells.
-As they run out, the hair slowly turns gray, then finally white when there is no pigment left at all.
+As we age, our hair actually runs out of melanin, the same pigment that gives skin its color.
+Each hair follicle has a finite amount of melanin.
+As it runs out, the hair slowly turns gray, then finally white when there is no pigment left at all.

-But you’d think by now we’d have discovered a more effective way to keep hair color than getting it chemically treated a few times a year.
-While there’s no one-size-fits-all, clinically-proven regimen, there are many theories and studies that have shown promise for prevention of premature graying, further graying, and even gray hair reversal.
+But you’d think by now we’d have discovered a more effective way to keep hair color than getting it chemically treated several times a year.
+While there’s no one-size-fits-all, clinically-proven regimen, many theories and studies show promise for prevention of premature graying, further graying, and even gray hair reversal.

-I’m not sure it’s possible to prevent gray hair forever, but diagnosing one of the following causes of one or more of these natural tricks and treatments could help keep your locks in high definition color for longer.
+I’m not sure it’s possible to prevent gray hair forever, but diagnosing one of the following causes and using one or more of these natural tricks and treatments could help keep your locks in high definition color for longer.

 3 Major Risk Factors for Premature Graying